XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ![Token ID Breakdown](img/nftoken1.png "Token ID Breakdown")

-The 16-bit flags, transfer fee fields, the 32-bit NFTokenTaxon, and the sequence number fields are stored in big-endian format.
+The 16-bit flags, transfer fee fields, the 32-bit `NFTokenTaxon`, and the sequence number fields are stored in big-endian format.

 ## NFToken Flags